Mangelia munda: Description

 This species is especially remarkable for the fine yet very prominent thread-like lirations encircling the whorls.
 The longitudinal ribs are stout, rounded, and equalling in width the interstices between them.
-The aperture is narrow and measures about ⅓ of the total length of the shell.
+The aperture is narrow and measures about a third of the total length of the shell.
 The outer lip is incrassate.
 The truncated siphonal canal is very short.

 Distribution

 The marine species occurs in the Persian Gulf and in the China Sea.